cancervariants/cancervariants.org/pages/join.md

 ---

 ### Join the discussion
-The VICC holds bi-weekly calls of all participants.
+The VICC holds twice monthly calls open to all participants.
 These meetings serve several purposes:
-- Update presentations from the VICC working groups.
+- Update presentations from the VICC projects.
 - Presentations from existing cancer knowledgebases.
 These presentations help to increase awareness of otherwise siloed efforts.
 Each presentation is followed by discussion of developing standards, ontologies, and APIs.
 - Input from industry partners and other interested parties.